Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 #### Acceptable Ads notification

-- If a user enables `Turn off tracking` (EasyPrivacy) and `Show nonintrusive ads` (Acceptable Ads), then show the below notification.
+- If a user enables `Disable tracking` (EasyPrivacy) and `Show nonintrusive ads` (Acceptable Ads), then show the below notification.
 This is a one time message.

 ![](/res/abp/options-page/general-acceptable-ads-notification.jpg)